Benstarkie19/COPYandPAY-Vue/README.md

 to make the payment. [:heavy_check_mark:]

 - Once the payment has been made, show on screen whether the payment has been successful or not.
-Please display the “resultCode” & “description”.
+Please display the “resultCode” & “description”. [:heavy_check_mark:]

 - Somewhere on screen, show the users payment history.
-You don’t need to show everything here; timestamp, amount & reference is sufficient.
+You don’t need to show everything here; timestamp, amount & reference is sufficient. [:heavy_check_mark:]

 - A link somewhere on the page to logout. [:heavy_check_mark:]